 So what are the costs of replacement vs. upgrading?

-It’s always a good idea to weigh the costs and benefits of purchasing new with the costs and benefits of performing upgrades.
+Costs are subjective, depending on who you’re dealing with and what you’re planning to do.
+Older equipment, regardless of upgrades, may not be up to the task like a new piece of equipment would be.
+Sometimes it makes sense to just replace older gear rather than attempt to breathe new life into it Regardless of which way you choose, it’s always a good idea to weigh the costs and benefits of purchasing new versus the costs and benefits of performing upgrades.
 Again, this is a subjective matter… but one that should not be taken lightly.

 A new business quality computer (Quad Core or higher CPU/16 GB RAM/ 500 GB SSD/ 3-year warranty) with Windows 10 Professional will cost around $1,000.00 plus the time to set it up for your network.
 Average bench time, setup (includes application installations), and deployment cost is about $400.
 That leaves the average cost of a new computer somewhere in the neighborhood of $1,400.00

 As for Servers, that depends on the business need and the resources necessary to run your applications and provide enough storage for your data.
-A good quality entry level server that provides plenty of room for expansion starts at about $5,000.00 (Windows Server operating system included) and goes up from there.
+A decent quality mid-level server that provides plenty of room for expansion starts at about $7,000.00 (Windows Server operating system included) and goes up from there.
 Keep in mind that the cost of the replacement server hardware does not include the costs for the time necessary for system setup, deployment, and the costs associated with a successful migration of your Domain, system services, server applications, and data.

 For those of you who are a little tight on funds, but still understand the need to upgrade for the sake of security, upgrading your existing hardware may very well be a viable option.
 Please keep in mind that it is important that the hardware in question has successfully made it through the “Cut List” previously described above.